crsmithdev/crsmithdev.com/content/about.md

 +++

 Hi, I'm Chris Smith.
+I live in San Francisco, California and do software, startup and mindfulness things.

-Currently, I am engineering manager at [Uber](https://www.uber.com/), which I joined as an engineer in 2014.
-In my time there, I've worked in the data engineering and developer experience organizations, where I've built real-time data infrastructure, microservices, developer frameworks and data visualization tools, and led teams at both the technical and managerial levels.
+I'm an engineering manager at [Uber](https://www.uber.com/), having joined the company as an engineer in 2014.
+In my time at Uber, I've worked in the data engineering and developer experience organizations, where I've built real-time data infrastructure, microservices, developer frameworks and data visualization tools, contributing individually and leading teams at the technical and managerial levels.
 Prior to Uber, I was a full-stack and operations engineer at [Circa](http://circa.com/), and lead software developer at [Gremlin Social](https://www.gremlinsocial.com/).

-I hold a B.S. and M.S. in computer science from [Webster University](http://www.webster.edu/), with an emphasis in distributed systems, completed in 2011.
-I also have a background in psychology, with a B.A in 2003.
+My educational background in computer science consists of a B.S.
+(2010) and M.S.
+(2011) with an emphasis in distributed systems from [Webster University](http://www.webster.edu/).
+I also hold a B.A in psychology, completed in 2003.
+Before college, I attended [St. Louis Priory School](https://www.priory.org/).

-My areas of interest and expertise include:
+Areas of my expertise and interest in the industry include:

  - Distributed systems and databases
  - Data engineering, infrastructure and real-time analytics